EPA blocks CNN and Associated Press journalists from attending Pruitt speech

 "This was simply an issue of the room reaching capacity, which reporters were aware of prior to the event," Wilcox said.

 A report published by The Hill, however, said a handful of seats in the press section remained vacant by the time Pruitt began speaking.
-A photo obtained by CNN also showed space for cameras.
+Another reporter told Politico there were dozens of empty seats in the room, and a photo obtained by CNN also showed space for cameras.

 When reached by phone and asked about the Associated Press report, Wilcox declined to comment to CNN beyond his original statement, which said he was "unaware of the individual situation that has been reported."